neo-one-suite/neo-one/packages/neo-one-website/docs/1-main-concepts/10-testing.md

 Within the callback to the `withContracts` function, we can test our smart contracts using the same NEO•ONE client APIs that we use to interact with the contract in production (and that we've discussed over the previous 2 chapters).

-The network and clients are setup to run consensus immediately with every transaction, so tests do not have to wait for blocks to be produced every 15 seconds.
+To run tests quickly, the network and clients are setup to run consensus immediately with every transaction.
+This way, tests do not have to wait for blocks to be produced every 15 seconds.
 If you'd like to turn off this behavior, or configure other aspects of `withContracts`, you may pass in an options object as the second parameter:

 ```typescript
 interface WithContractsOptions {